 Qualifying events are evaluated on a case-by-case basis by an underwriter.
 You can view a complete list of qualifying life events on HealthCare.gov.

-If you are fired from your job or have decided to quit, then you would trigger a qualifying life event.
+If you were fired from your job or decided to quit, then you would trigger a qualifying life event.
 In this case, a special enrollment period would be activated in which you would have two options: purchase a new health insurance policy or extend your current coverage under COBRA.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) is an insurance law that temporarily extends job-based insurance coverage offered by employers.
-This law allows employees the ability to keep their group health insurance plans when normally they would lose coverage after being fired.
-However, selecting COBRA can be an expensive cost because your employer no longer will contribute to premium payments.
+This law allows employees to keep their group health insurance plans when normally they would lose coverage after being fired.
+However, selecting COBRA can be expensive because your employer no longer will contribute to premium payments.

 After applying for marketplace coverage during a special enrollment period, you may need to provide documentation of your qualifying life event so the insurance provider can confirm that you meet SEP requirements.

 Once you have selected a health insurance plan, you will have 30 days to send documents to the insurance provider that detail your qualifying life event.
-It is important to note that your policy start date will begin when you have picked a plan, but you would not be able to use the insurance until your eligibility has been confirmed and the initial premium has been paid.
-Furthermore, if you are not approved for an SEP, then the policy would be canceled or you would need to provide additional documents supporting the qualifying event.
+It is important to note that your policy will begin when you have picked a plan, but you will not be able to use the insurance until your eligibility has been confirmed and the initial premium has been paid.
+Furthermore, if you are not approved for an SEP, then the policy will be canceled or you will need to provide additional documents supporting the qualifying event.

 For example, if you were recently married and wanted to change your health insurance policy, you would be required to provide documents that specify the names of you and your spouse, along with the date of the marriage.
 In this case, you would have 60 days from the date of your marriage to select a new health plan and 30 days from the time you choose a plan to submit supporting paperwork.
 Some acceptable documents you could use would be a marriage certificate or a copy of your marriage license.

 You can cancel your individual health insurance plan without a qualifying life event at any time.
-But it is important to remember that once you cancel your policy, you would not be able to enroll again until the next open enrollment period.
-During this time you would have no health insurance coverage, which is illegal and could be costly if you happen to get injured.
+But it is important to remember that once you cancel your policy, you cannot enroll again until the next open enrollment period.
+During this time you will have no health insurance coverage, which could be costly if you happen to get injured.

 On the other hand, you cannot cancel an employer-sponsored health policy at any time.
-If you want to cancel an employer plan outside of the company's open enrollment, it would require a qualifying life event.
-Under Section 125 of the Internal Revenue Code, if you do decide to cancel without a QLE, then you and your employer would incur tax penalties.
+If you wanted to cancel an employer plan outside of the company's open enrollment, it would require a qualifying life event.
+Under Section 125 of the Internal Revenue Code, if you do decide to cancel without a QLE, then you and your employer will incur tax penalties.